· Security · 3 min read

 To protect against NetBIOS enumeration vulnerabilities:

-• Disable NetBIOS over TCP/IP if not required.
-This can be done in the network adapter settings (Windows).
+- This can be done in the network adapter settings (Windows)

-By using NetBIOS enumeration tools like nbtstat, nbtscan, and Nmap, pentesters can uncover valuable information about networked systems, including their names, services, and shared resources, helping to map the attack surface and discover potential vulnerabilities.
+By using NetBIOS enumeration tools like nbtstat, nbtscan, and Nmap, pentesters can uncover valuable information about networked systems, including their names, services, and shared resources.
+This information helps map the attack surface and discover potential vulnerabilities.
+However, it’s crucial to use these tools ethically and only on systems you have permission to test.